List of Fablehaven characters: Significant magical creatures

-The only Sky Giant, and the largest of any giant in the world.
-He is near 60 feet tall and lives in a mansion perched on the top of Stormcrag, one of the highest mountain peaks at Wyrmroost, the Dragon Sanctuary.
+The only Sky Giant, and the largest of any giant in the world, Thronis is near 60 feet tall and lives in a mansion perched on the top of Stormcrag, one of the highest mountain peaks at Wyrmroost, the Dragon Sanctuary.
 He is a gifted sorcerer and controls the weather within the sanctuary.
 When Trask's party are captured by griffins under the command of the Giant's Dwarf, Zogo, they are brought to the giant at his lofty abode.
 He threatens to make pies out of them unless they can complete a task to retrieve some special objects from the Dragon Temple.

 Chalize Chalize is the dragon who burns down the Lost Mesa preserve, and the dragon Gavin-Naravog releases on the Lost Mesa preserve.
 None of the books say if Chalize was captured or killed.

 Book 5 - Fablehaven: Keys to the Demon Prison

 The Artifact Keys have been found, and Kendra and Seth, and the Knights of the Dawn have a new quest to keep the artifact keys out of the hands of the Society, and stop them from opening the Demon Prison at all costs.